Royal Melbourne Hospital; Clinical Approach to Asset Management of Critical Medical Equipment.

 - Risk mitigation against equipment malfunction

-- Efficiencies in maintaining data integrity through use of handheld devices
+- Efficiencies in maintaining data integrity through the use of handheld devices

 - Prioritisation of Work Orders (Critical versus Non-Critical equipment)